jwhittle933/thesis-research/reading_between_the_lines_boyd-taylor.md

 90: "...the Septuagint typically expresses in Greek what its parent text expressed in Hebrew.
 Intrinsic to the Greek text is a certain relationship with its parent."

-91: "[Pietersma and Write] enumerate three such warrants [for the Interlinear Paradigm], which I shall paraphrase (the italics are my own)."
+91: "[Pietersma and Wright] enumerate three such warrants [for the Interlinear Paradigm], which I shall paraphrase (the italics are my own)."
 1) "The paradigm explains the rigid _quantitative equivalence_ of Septuagintal Greek to Hebrew, its 'translationese'"
-2) "It takes the _unintelligibility_ of Septuagint _qua Greek text_ to be an inherent proptery of the translation."
+2) "It takes the _unintelligibility_ of Septuagint _qua Greek text_ to be an inherent property of the translation."
 3) "It safeguards the integrity of the Greek text by emphasizing that its _linguistic strangeness_ was made to serve a pedagogical purpose."

 93-94: "...the contravention of Greek linguistic convention was deemed acceptable because the aim of the translator was not to produce an independent Greek text but one conceived within the model of a Greek-Hebrew diglot, i.e. an interlinear text, and this involved quantitative fidelity."